Fly Fishing For Rainbow Trout

 In fly fishing, I firmly believe that 80% of the fish are caught with 20% of existing fly patterns.
 With that said, the pheasant tail pattern is chief among them.

-If you don’t have this nymph in your fly box, go buy it here.
+If you don’t have this nymph in your fly box, go buy it on this page at Amazon.
 I’m serious.
 Stop reading, go buy it, then come back.

 If I could only have one single nymph for the rest of my life, it’d be a pheasant tail.
 Specifically, a beadhead.